Somalia’s colonizers dressed well

-What’s Jeffrey Gettleman problem?
-This week he has a story in The New York Times about Somalia’s Radio Mogadishu, “the one and only relatively free radio station in south central Somalia where journalists can broadcast what they like–without worrying about being beheaded.”
-Then he has to praise the Italians who once colonized Somalia (they dressed well), get locals to tell him they’re “really dark” and bring up “Black Hawk Down.”
-He piles on about how derelict and broken down things are, except the story is accompanied by images (like the one above) of the soundproof studios with what looks like the latest computer editing equipment.
+Jeffrey Gettleman has a story in The New York Times about Somalia’s Radio Mogadishu, described as “the one and only relatively free radio station in south-central Somalia where journalists can broadcast what they like—without worrying about being beheaded.”
+However, in the midst of this, Gettleman praises the Italians who once colonized Somalia, remarking on their “well-dressed” nature.
+He also quotes locals saying they’re “really dark,” and brings up the 1993 incident of “Black Hawk Down.”
+His narrative paints a grim picture of a country in decay, except the accompanying images show high-tech soundproof studios with what appear to be the latest computer editing equipment.

 Britain’s Home Office has had research done on the Muslim blogosphere.
 What they paid for is turning out to be rubbish.
 [The Guardian]